Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 * [Desktop Visualization](../access/desktop_cloud_visualization.md),
   [Graphical User Interfaces (GUIs)](../access/graphical_applications_with_webvnc.md) and similar: e.g. commercial software such as Ansys, LS-DYNA (are not covered here).

+Next, the access are described step by step.

 ### JupyterHub